evl-8/esd-github-actions-solution/README.md

-# Prod Branch
+# Stage Branch

-The prod branch contains the software that runs on production.
+The stage branch contains software that runs on internal test system and should be use by testers.